mmcgraw74/Tektronix-4051-4052-4054-Program-Files/SVG-to-Fast-Graphics-R12/README.md

 ```
 I posted a video of running Program file 60 on youtube: https://www.youtube.com/watch?v=co8I-_uM2yI

-This 573 byte BASIC program 60 completes running in only 36 seconds, displaying over 25000 vectors and plays 8 seconds of music!
+This 573 byte BASIC program 60 completes running in only 36 seconds, loading all the image files from my GPIB Flash Drive, displaying over 25000 vectors, and plays 8 seconds of music!